 Here's How Warren Finds $20.5 Trillion To Pay For 'Medicare For All'

 Sen. Elizabeth Warren says paying for "Medicare for All" would require $20.5 trillion in new federal spending over a decade.
-That spending includes higher taxes on the wealthy, but no new taxes on the middle class.
+That spending includes higher taxes on the wealthy but no new taxes on the middle class.

-The Democratic presidential candidate released her plan to pay for Medicare for All on Friday, after being dogged for months by questions of how she would finance such a sweeping overhaul of the healthcare system.
+The Democratic presidential candidate released her plan to pay for Medicare for All on Friday after being dogged for months by questions of how she would finance such a sweeping overhaul of the health care system.
 That pressure has been intensified by the fact that Warren has made detailed proposals a central part of her brand as a candidate.

-Medicare for All is a single-payer healthcare proposal introduced by Sen. Bernie Sanders and cosponsored by multiple candidates in the presidential race, including Warren.
+Medicare for All is a single-payer health care proposal introduced by Sen. Bernie Sanders and cosponsored by multiple candidates in the presidential race, including Warren.
 It would virtually eliminate private insurance, including employer-sponsored coverage.

 It also represents a political risk, as multiple polls show that introducing a public option for health insurance coverage is more popular than a Medicare for All plan that almost entirely does away with private insurance.